jordles/notes/React.md

 const doubleCount = count * 2; //doubleCount is derived from count, so its a derived state.
 It is also a computed value because it is calculated during rendering and not stored in state.
 ```

 __Computed values__ is a value that is calculated during rendering using current state or props.
 You compute on the fly, rather than storing it in state.
 Like `doubleCount`, it is stored in the component's state, but they are calculated when the component is rendered.
 This is useful when you want to avoid storing redundant data in the component's state. ==Computed values are calculated only once during render based on current props/state.
-Important to note that computed values are not stored in state, because its easy for a derived state to get out of sync, should the original state change.== <ins>BASICALLY computed values ARE JUST NORMAL VARIABLES.
+Important to note that computed values are not stored in state, because its easy for a derived state to get out of sync, should the original state change and therefore causes unintended re-renders and bugs.== <ins>BASICALLY computed values ARE JUST NORMAL VARIABLES.
 Computed values CAN be derived states, if they derive value from state or props.</ins>

 # Rendering with Conditions